Tam8thang/VN_scraper/readme.md

 # Important Notice

 This program has been made 6/1st/2022, so if the specification of VNExpress is editted or changed, this program might get out of order.
 Please keep it in your mind.
+You need to have "bs4" and "requests" libraries.